DrMarkusVoss/pumla/pumla_UsersGuide.md

 folders for all `.puml` files.
 The .puml files will be parsed and if they are pumla files, their relevant content will be extracted and stored in the `modelrepo_json.puml` and `diagramrepo_json.puml` files.
-Each call will overwrite the existing `*_json.puml` files, therefore they should not be modified by hand, because changes will get lost.
+Each call will overwrite the existing `{modelrepo | diagramrepo}_json.puml` files, therefore they should not be modified by hand, because changes will get lost.
 These repository files are the basis for the PlantUML extension macros.
 The macros help to get data out of these repositories and thereby re-use the once defined model elements and diagrams in a structured